robohydra/robohydra/docs/head/custom-heads/index.md

 * `parentPropertyBuilder`: A function that calculates the properties to be used when calling the parent class' constructor, from the new head's properties (available in `this`).
-* `reset`: A function that resets the head to its initial state.
-It's normally not needed, but if a head of this type is used in a scenario, the `reset()` method (ie. the code passed in this property) will be called on each start of the containing scenario.

 All of them are optional, but you would normally specify at least a name, one of the property lists, and `parentPropertyBuilder`.